univention/univention-keycloak-app/docs/architecture.rst

 .. glossary::

    Keycloak
       *Keycloak* is the Keycloak software as distributed by the Keycloak project as container image for Docker.
-The :program:`Keycloak` app uses the software as-is without any changes to the software code.
+The :program:`Keycloak` app uses the unmodified Keycloak binary image and additionally includes files to for example support synchronization of data between instances deployed on the same domain.

    LDAP
       *LDAP* is the LDAP directory provided by |UCS| with the OpenLDAP software.